What is foundation subsidence?

 What are the likely signs of foundation subsidence?

 Subsidence, which is the gradual downward movement or sinking of an area of land results in your home moving, sinking in one area, or across the entire foundation footprint.

-With Mainmark’s range of cost effective, non-invasive subsidence repair solutions, we can work with you to make the whole rectification process less stressful; assessing damage, fixing the ground, and allowing you to live happily in your home again.
+With Mainmark’s range of cost-effective, non-invasive subsidence repair solutions, we can work with you to make the whole rectification process less stressful; assessing damage, fixing the ground, and allowing you to live happily in your home again.

-What are the likely causes of ground subsidence?
+What are the causes of foundation subsidence?